5/14/2025

 Pablo Singzon

-Gotcha.
-And then second question, just on retention, and I know you reference the years at the historical level, which makes sense, but what gives you comfort that retention bottoms out here, right?
-What I have in mind is it's a premium retention number, so there could be some pressure from price moderation, but then maybe you're getting some offsets from better per policy or per customer retention.
-So just your perspectives on why this retention level is a good number to think about moving forward.
+obligations we pick up over time so the first quarter is not fully loaded with all future public company expenses gotcha and then uh second question just on retention uh and i know you reference that you're sort of at the historical level uh which makes sense but what gives you comfort that retention bottoms out here right and what i have in mind is you know it's a premium retention number right so there could be some pressure from price moderation but then maybe you're getting some offsets from, you know, better per policy or per customer retention.
+So just sort of your perspectives on, you know, why this retention level is a good number to think about moving forward.
+Thanks.

 speaker